Childen Allergy and Asthma Conditions

 In case your child develops any rashes or itchiness commonly after being exposed to a food or substance, or you don’t know why then let your doctor know about it.

 Dr. Vijay conducts regular allergy and asthma clinics where skin tests are performed.
-He is practicing at Vijayawada.
+Child Specialist Doctor in Vijayawada.